Martonai/questionnare-skidrow/Documents/FunctionSpecification.md

 There is no need an administrative interface for upload questions, and uneccessary to save questions in database, even so the results of questionnaire.
 Results are for users personally.

 ## 2.Current situation
+The customer wants to expand the availability of their questionnaires so that as many people as possible can easily fill in their questionnaires.
+Customer had ordered a well-built system, which is available throught web.
+They used a paper based solution before but they quickly realized that it is not really effective.
+So they started to search for a solution that helps them in this situation.
+They ordered the production of a new system, which via the Internet using modern solutions works.

 ## 3.List of requirements